galenhuntington/hpre/README.md

 ```

 will fail because the `sq`s will not align when the `_` is taken out.
-However, I never write code like that.
+However, I personally never rely on alignment in this way.

 The parsing is somewhat primitive; I don't try to handle Haskell's
 entire syntax.
 As such, it's surely possible to confuse it.
 However,